Beach Park ranks

 since there is limited seating.

 I recommend ordering your food to go, and better enjoy it on the Kailua Beach Park picnic tables.
-The ambience and view is so much nicer!
+The ambiance and view is so much nicer!

 You just might bump into a famous TV or movie star, like from the Lost or Hawaii 5-0 cast.
 Lanikai Juice is known for healthy juices and unique juice bowls with toppings.